TITLE Dean of Student Services - West Plains

 10. Provides leadership of the Grizzly Athletics program through general management of the budget and other administrative matters, acting as a liaison with the Grizzly Booster Club and Executive Board and the National Junior College Athletic Association, and providing general management of the Grizzly Booster Club annual membership drive and other major activities.

-The Dean of Student Services - West Plains directly supervises the department heads of the various units within the Division of Student Services, as well as the Student Services secretary.
-The Dean reports directly to the Chancellor.
+The Dean of Student Services – West Plains is supervised by the Chancellor and directly supervises the department heads of the various units within the Division of Student Services, as well as administrative support staff.

 OFFICE OF HUMAN RESOURCES